-The device can also operate in a lower power Standby mode.
+The device can also be placed in a lower power Standby mode.
 In this mode, no signal processing is carried out and the parallel output is held static.

-Parallel data outputs are provided in 20-bit or 10-bit format for 3Gb/s, HD and SD video rates, with a variety of mapping options.
-As such, this parallel bus can interface directly with video processor ICs, and output data can be multiplexed onto 10 bits for a low pin count interface.
+Parallel data outputs are provided in 20-bit or 10-bit multiplexed format for 3Gb/s, HD and SD video rates.
+For 1080p 50/60 4:2:2 10-bit, the parallel data is output on the